spreedly/gala/README.md

 Named after the [Gala apple](http://en.wikipedia.org/wiki/Gala_(apple)), Gala is a Ruby library for decrypting [Apple Pay payment tokens](https://developer.apple.com/library/ios/documentation/PassKit/Reference/PaymentTokenJSON/PaymentTokenJSON.html).

-*Note: This library is not currently being used in a production environment.
-Please approach with caution.*

 ## Install

 Add to your `Gemfile`: